Cooking Fresh Pinched Stewed Fava Beans | stewed fava beans

 Ingredients

-Weight of fresh fava beans raw and cooked
+Fresh fava beans weight from raw to cooked

-From one kilogram of fresh fava beans [weight with pod] I obtained 375 g approximately of fresh fava beans [without pod].
+From 1 kilogram (about 2.2 lb) of fresh fava beans in their pods I obtained about 350 g (about 12.3 oz) of shelled fresh fava beans.

-• fresh fava beans (2 portions weight according to dietary plan)
+• fava beans (2 servings, weight according to your dietary plan)

 • 1 pinch garlic powder